sajari/sdk-dotnet/docs/PipelinesApi.md

 List pipelines

-Retrieve a list of pipelines.
+Retrieve a list of pipelines in a collection.

 ### Example
 ```csharp